samueltripp/samueltripp.github.io/_pages/teaching.md

 {% include base_path %}

 Teaching is the most important thing I do.

-I spend a fair amount of my time working on and thinking about teaching, either through the Dartmouth math department's teaching or TA seminars or with the folks at [DCAL].
+**WPI**

+I am teaching [MA 2071], Matrices and Linear Algebra I, in A Term 2022.

 **Dartmouth College**

+I taught [Math 20], Probability, in the spring of 2022.

 I taught [Math 31], Topics in Algebra, in the summer of 2020.
 This course was remote.